 Lone Oak, Kentucky

 Lone Oak is a McCracken county community adjoining Paducah to the southwest on US 45.
 The community grew up around an 1873 mill built by a Dr. Pepper and was originally known as Pepper's Mill.
 It may have been known as Pottsville, for D. M. Potts, who owned a local store, as well.
 The name Lone Oak came from a large tree in the area.
-Parts of Lone Oak have been annexed by Paducah.
 Lone Oak was incorporated from 1979 to 2008.
+Parts of historical Lone Oak have been annexed by Paducah.
 The Lone Oak post office operated from 1892 until 1908.
 The population in 2000 was 454.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER